Drawbacks of Technical Interviews

 (Of course, every company is different, and so I’m curious to hear your own perspective regarding your organization.)

-Technical interviews (especially live coding, and especially when on in-browser apps such as CoderPad) can be fraught with potential flaws that could make them an inaccurate predictor of success in the role (and even timed quizzes—such as hosted by HackerRank—suffer from many of these flaws):
+Technical interviews (especially live coding, and especially when on in-browser apps such as CoderPad, but even in an IDE) can be fraught with potential flaws that could make them an inaccurate predictor of success in the role (and even timed quizzes—such as hosted by HackerRank—suffer from many of these flaws):

 • Technical interviews block candidates from the habits that great engineers cultivate so that they are productive even when they get stuck.
 Great engineers habitually go for a walk or meditate or do whatever leads them to the insight they had been missing (which is impossible during a quick live interview).